opentoken-io/opentoken/doc/functional-testing.md

         });
     });

-As was also done in the `beforeEach()`, this is asynchronous and so it returns a promise, which resolves in a special response object.
+As was done in the `beforeEach()`, this is asynchronous and so it returns a promise, which resolves in a special response object.

 Request Options